Electric scooter thermal management engineering

 16. Case studies — CPSC and industry incidents

-Case 1: Hoverboard recalls 2016 (CPSC 16-184) — 501 000 units, 8 distinct importers (Swagway, Razor Hovertrax, Hoverboard LLC, Powerboard, etc.).
+Case 1: Hoverboard recalls 2016 (CPSC 16-184) (CPSC) — 501 000 units, 8 distinct importers (Swagway, Razor Hovertrax, Hoverboard LLC, Powerboard, etc.).
 Mechanism: low-quality 18650 cells without UL 2272 certification (which wasn’t yet mandatory) in packs with inadequate thermal management — cells went into thermal runaway during/after charging; fires reported in 24 US states; 99 fire incidents, 18 burn injuries, $2.5 M property damage.
 Root cause: counterfeit / mislabelled NMC cells with internal defects; pack designs without thermal barriers between cells; chargers without proper end-of-charge thermal monitoring.
 Outcome: this catalysed the creation of UL 2272 (2016 first edition; current 3rd edition 2024) — now mandatory for PMD in US / CA / UK / AU.

-Case 2: Lime Gen 2 thermal events 2018-2019 — Lime voluntarily recalled the Gen 2 fleet after battery thermal events in multiple US cities.
+Case 2: Lime Gen 2 thermal events 2018-2019 (The Washington Post) — Lime voluntarily recalled the Gen 2 fleet after battery thermal events in multiple US cities.
 Mechanism: the battery enclosure did not dissipate heat fast enough under intense summer use (Phoenix / Austin / Dallas — 40+ °C ambient); BMS thermal-fold-back set points did not account for cumulative thermal stress after sustained 12+ hour fleet operation.
 Outcome: Gen 3 and later Lime/Bird models use automotive-grade battery management with cell-level thermal sensing and active cooling in some regional fleets.

 Case 3: Bird Two charging thermal incidents 2018-2019 — Bird voluntarily replaced multiple Bird Two units after reports of battery-pack thermal events during charging at warehouses.
 Mechanism: chargers operating at high ambient (warehouses without HVAC in Texas) with many chargers packed close together → cumulative heat load on the shared environment → individual chargers operating at their upper thermal limit → occasional thermal cut-off failures.
 Outcome: Bird (and the industry as a whole) introduced ventilation standards for charging facilities, charger duty-cycle limits, and visual / smoke detectors in all charging warehouses.